-GEOLOG HSE Management System is certified under the international standards ISO 14001:2015 (Environmental Management System) and OHSAS 18001:2007 (Occupational Health and Safety Management System) by DNV-GL for its main locations in Amsterdam and Dubai (headquarters), Luanda (main operational base of Sub-Saharan Africa) and Ijmuiden (operational base for North Sea region).
+GEOLOG HSE Management System is certified under the international standards ISO 14001:2015 (Environmental Management System) and ISO 45001:2018 (Occupational Health and Safety Management System) by DNV-GL for its main locations in Amsterdam and Dubai (headquarters), Aberdeen (GEOLOG UK) and Ijmuiden (operational base for North Sea region).
 These certifications are integrated by the ISO 9001:2015 (Quality Management System) both for office/base and rig site activities.

 Executive Management is fully committed to our HSE vision through constant personal involvement, including review meetings, audits and the provision/assignment of resources.
 The GEOLOG corporate HSE policy statement is issued directly by the President of the Company, Mr. Antonio Calleri.
 The HSE function within GEOLOG has grown significantly to maintain pace with the increased expectations of customers and regulatory bodies globally as operations have expanded.

 In addition to the powering of our manufacturing plant in Milan by geothermal and solar energy, to our recycling and waste segregation processes implemented in our major offices, as the leading independent provider of Surface Logging, we recognize that our services have an impact on the health, safety and environment in which we operate, for example;